barryclark/jekyll-now/_posts/2016-3-12-Jitter,-Convolutional-Neural-Networks,-and-a-Kaggle-Framework.md

 ---
 layout: page
 title: Jitter, Convolutional Neural Networks, and a Kaggle Framework
+tags:
+- Machine Learning
+summary: A recipe for approaching Kaggle competitions.
 ---

 In this post, we're going to look at the [Digit Recognizer](https://www.kaggle.com/c/digit-recognizer) challenge from Kaggle.
 This challenge uses the MNIST dataset of handwritten digits.
 We're going to train a Convolutional Neural Network with [Keras](http://keras.io) to recognize the digits.
 We will employ some preprocessing steps to improve the generalization of our model.